hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

     = errorWithoutStackTrace ("Prelude.chr: bad argument: " ++ showSignedInt (I# 9#) i "")
 ```

-We see here that `Char` is basically just an `Int` with an upper bound on `0x10FFFF`.
+So `Char` is basically just an `Int` with an upper bound on `0x10FFFF`.
 In order to understand this,
 we actually have to take a short dive into Unicode.

 ## Unicode